 Brand Awareness Methods

-- Building brand identity: Your brand identity, how your values and purpose are manifested, helps your business differentiate itself from competitors.
-Developing a brand that resonates with your audience is vital to facilitate the recollection of your company and offering.
+- Building brand identity: Your brand is effectively the sum total of all your customer touchpoints, and as such, it helps your business differentiate itself from competitors.
+Building your brand identity in order to drive affinity and recognition across your audience is vital to facilitate the recollection of your company and offering.

 - Properly identifying buyer personas: In order to facilitate recall, you need to first know who the people are you’re trying to reach.
 Without properly identifying and outlining your buyer personas, you won’t be able to reach your potential customers where they are, making this stage of the process vital to your success.